HMS Cydnus (1813): Service

 Lockyer deployed the boats in three divisions, of which he led one.
 Captain Montresor of the gun-brig Manly commanded the second, and Captain Roberts of Meteor commanded the third.
 After rowing for 36 hours, the British met the Americans at St. Joseph's Island.
 On 13 December 1814, the British attacked the one-gun schooner USS Sea Horse.
 On the morning of the 14th, the British engaged the Americans in a short, violent battle.

 The British captured the entire American force, including the tender, USS Alligator, and five gunboats.
 The British lost 17 men killed and 77 wounded; Cydnus had four men wounded.
 Anaconda then evacuated the wounded.
-In 1821 the survivors of the flotilla shared in the distribution of head-money arising from the capture of the American gun-boats and sundry bales of cotton.
-In 1847 the Admiralty issued a clasp (or bar) marked "14 Dec.
+In 1821, the survivors of the flotilla shared in the distribution of head-money arising from the capture of the American gun-boats and sundry bales of cotton.
+In 1847, the Admiralty issued a clasp (or bar) marked "14 Dec.
 Boat Service 1814" to survivors of the boat service who claimed the clasp to the Naval General Service Medal.

-On 18 January 1815, Captain the Honourable William Henry Percy faced a court martial on board Cydnus, off Cat Island, Mississippi for the loss of his vessel, Hermes, during his unsuccessful attack at the Battle of Fort Bowyer in September 1814.
+On 18 January 1815, Captain the Honourable William Henry Percy faced a court martial on board Cydnus, off Cat Island, Mississippi, for the loss of his vessel, Hermes, during his unsuccessful attack at the Battle of Fort Bowyer in September 1814.
 The court acquitted him of all blame, finding that the attack was justified.

+In accordance with Cochrane's orders, Cydnus was moored off Prospect Bluff.
+Langford died on 17 February 1815 whilst in the Gulf of Mexico.